Corporate Governance

 Participate in the improvement of market practices

-The quality of corporate governance is very eclectic: it can be structurally good or bad, sometimes deteriorating or improving during companies' life, depending on financial operations, changes in shareholders or management.
+The quality of corporate governance is very eclectic: it can be structurally good or bad, sometimes deteriorating or improving during a companies' life, depending on financial operations, or due to changes in the shareholders or management.

 We believe it is our responsibility as a shareholder to work to improve the governance of the companies in which we invest.
 This is not only about respecting our rights as shareholders, but also about defending the interests of our unitholders.

-Our determined actions also contribute to improving market practices.
+Our actions also contribute to improving market practices.

 An important investment criteria and a source of performance